Adib-Azzi/Full_Stack_Project/README.md

 - No published rate limit or daily quota, no credit card required
 - Name-only player search across supported leagues

-> ⚠️ **Security note:** `config/config.js` is not committed with a real key in this repository — if you clone this project, generate your own key and paste it locally.
-Never commit a live API key to a public repo.
+> ⚠️ **Security note:** This is a static, backend-less site (HTML/CSS/JS only, no server), so there is no way to hide an API key from the deployed site — it is visible to anyone who opens dev tools or views the live source. `config/config.js` intentionally ships with a real key so the live deployment works out of the box for grading.
+The key used is scoped to the BSD API's free tier (no billing enabled), and was rotated after an earlier, unrelated exposure in git history before this key was issued.
+If this key is ever abused, it can be regenerated from the BSD dashboard at any time.

 ---